-Sony and Guerrilla Games have finally announced Horizon Forbidden West, the highly anticipated sequel to 2017’s Horizon Zero Dawn.
+Sony and Guerrilla Games finally announced Horizon Forbidden West, the highly anticipated sequel to 2017’s Horizon Zero Dawn.
 Players will once again be jumping into the shoes of Aloy as she grapples with gigantic mechanical beasts and tries to uncover the secrets of her mysterious world.
-But with only one trailer under its belt, there’s still a lot we don’t know about the upcoming PlayStation 5 title.
+But with only one trailer under its belt, there’s still a lot we don’t know about the upcoming title for both PS4 and PS5.

-We’ve pieced together clues found in the trailer, hints from the previous game, and even speculation from around the web to give you all the information we currently have about Horizon Forbidden West.
+We’ve pieced together clues found in the trailer, hints from the previous game, plus the recent State of Play event focused purely on the game, and even speculation from around the web to give you all the information we currently have about Horizon Forbidden West.

 Unfortunately, the trailer doesn’t reveal much about the story of Forbidden West.
 Aloy’s voice can be heard stating that it has been “1,000 years since the Old Ones fell,” but since the entire timeline of the Horizon series is a bit murky, it’s hard to pinpoint exactly when this new title is taking place.
 Aloy doesn’t look much older than she did in the first installment, so we’ll go out on a limb and say Forbidden West takes place shortly after Zero Dawn.

 There also seems to be some strange red plant that’s causing the death of nearby wildlife.
 Aloy examines the deadly new flora near the body of a dying fox in the trailer.
 Numerous other animals are infected with this plague, hinting that it could play a big part in the upcoming title.